jonkykong/SideMenu/README.md

 // Similarly, to dismiss a menu programmatically, you would do this: dismiss(animated: true, completion: nil)

-// For Swift 2.3 (no longer maintained), use:
-// presentViewController(SideMenuManager.menuLeftNavigationController!, animated: true, completion: nil)
 ```
 That's it.
 ### Customization